-The Kadima Party asked the High Court of Justice on Wednesday to cancel the bill that passed in the Knesset last week that enables the government to approve a two-year budget.
+The Kadima Party asked the High Court of Justice on Wednesday to cancel the bill that passed in the Knesset last week that enables the government to pass a two-year budget.

-In the petition, which was filed by former finance minister Ronnie Bar-On, Kadima asked the court to intervene immediately, before the budget was completed and brought to a vote in the Knesset.
+In the petition, which was filed by former finance minister Ronnie Bar-On, Kadima asked the Court to intervene immediately, before the budget was completed and brought to a vote in the Knesset.
 The petition accuses the government of trying to take powers away from the Knesset, including its ability to topple a government that fails to pass a budget on time.
 It notes that the bills enabling a two-year budget apply only to the current government.

 "The petition is intended to save Israeli democracy from the government of Israel,” Bar-On said.
 “The government is trying to take political shortcuts.”